 Meet the Directors

 The road to success was not an easy one for Calvin.
-In 1992, Calvin hired a now defunct invention promotion firm to help evaluate, develop, patent, and market his invention.
-Calvin was a novice when it came to the invention industry.
-For $500 the invention promotion firm did a patent search and in addition required him to pay them $9,500 in three installments.
-After Calvin made his final payment Calvin learned his patent application had been denied.
-After doing further research, Calvin discovered that one of the firm’s attorneys wasn’t even licensed to be a patent lawyer.
+In the 1990s, Calvin hired a now defunct invention promotion firm to help evaluate, develop, patent, and market his invention.
+Calvin was a novice when it came to navigating the invention process.
+For $500 the invention promotion firm did a patent search but charged him an excessive $9,500 to complete the process.
+After Calvin made his final payment, he learned his patent application had been denied and after some research discovered that one of the firm’s attorneys wasn’t even licensed to be a patent lawyer.

 Through an appeal process Calvin eventually received his patent but his battle to get his invention to additional markets was not over.
 He faced another hurdle when a major manufacturer stole his idea and sold the invention internationally.
 Despite limited financial resources, Calvin persevered and ended up settling out of court in a patent infringement suit.
 Calvin’s experience shows that many inventors fall victims to so-called invention promotion firms that promise much but deliver little.
 Calvin started Chicago Inventors Organization so that other inventors would not have to go through the trials and tribulations he did.

 Calvin Flowers has a B.S. in Mathematics from Chicago State University.